Ab-Hanan01/Ab-Hanan01/README.md

 - 👋 Hi, I’m Hanan
 - 👀 I’m interested in Front-end Web devolopment
-- 🌱 I’m currently learning Java Script
+- 🌱 I’m currently learning Angular
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...